LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 place, and is starting to show its age.

 And the [CLHS][clhs] is under Lispworks' copyright, so it can't be improved by the community.
-Because of that, an open-source alternative generated from the spec sources, that people can easily fork, edit, and update, is needed.
+Because of that, an open-source alternative with generated from the specification sources, that people can easily fork, edit, and update, is needed.

 [pcl]: /books/#practical-common-lisp
 [ql]: https://www.quicklisp.org/beta/